 Nat Turner, a former slave in America, leads a liberation movement in 1831 to free African-Americans in Virgina that results in a violent retaliation from whites.

 Manchester By The Sea

 A drama about, Lee, (Casey Affleck) a guy who hasn’t returned to his hometown in years.
-When his brother dies he is forced to movie back to the town he tried to forget and look after his nephew who he barely knows.
+When his brother dies he is forced to move back to the town he tried to forget and look after his nephew who he barely knows.

 Sounds like a great drama and Casey Affleck never fails to impress the shit out of me on-screen.
 I think the guy is a fantastic actor and is very unpredictable on-screen.
-Manchester By The Sea is written and directed by award winning playwright and screen-writer Kenneth Lonergan.
+Manchester By The Sea is written and directed by award-winning playwright and screenwriter Kenneth Lonergan.

 Official Plot (Wiki)

 After the sudden death of Joe Chandler, his younger brother Lee is made legal guardian of his son.
 Lee returns to his hometown and has to deal with both his separated wife Randi and the community of North Shore.